 The Very Latest in Gender Prediction Testing

 Beginning in 1997, genetic researchers began using cell-free circulating Y-chromosome DNA in the plasma of pregnant women for medical reasons.
 20 years later, DNA Diagnostics Center (DDC) began using this technology for non-medical purposes, offering optional gender determination to customers who did non-invasive prenatal paternity DNA testing.
 But what about expectant couples who don’t need a prenatal paternity test but simply want a reliable method to know their baby’s gender early in the pregnancy?
-Enter the Peekaboo Early Gender Reveal DNA Test in 2020.
+Enter the ultrasound in 2020.